LukasDrsman/todocli/README.md

 ## Things to be done
-* single task deletion
-* further configuration options
+* more configuration options
 * marking options for special items
+* multiple todolists